3D Printing at the Library

 - Pick up your printed design at the Youth Desk when you receive our email telling you it is ready.
 Printing may take two weeks or more.

 Please see our 3D Printing Policy for additional information.

 Is a 3D printer a device that is practical for individuals, or is it more suited to business and industry?

 Both individuals and businesses can benefit from 3D printing.
 Individuals can create items that are not easily obtained in stores, as well as one-of-a-kind items like toys, jewelry, and gifts.
 Businesses can use professional-grade 3D printers to create prototypes and to personalize items.

 Why does the library offer this service?

-The Glen Ellyn Public Library strives to provide access to new technologies we think will be relevant to the community.
+The Glen Ellyn Public Library strives to provide access to new technologies relevant to the community.
 3D printing is an ever-growing, ever-changing technology that offers a wide range of possibilities for the present, and continues to shape the future.
-It is important for community members of all ages to be familiar with this innovative technology, as it supports Common Core, STEAM learning, and ISTE Standards.
+3D technology also supports Common Core, STEAM learning, and ISTE Standards.

 What type of material/filament is used?

 The Makerbot Replicator 2 uses a 1.75mm PLA plastic filament.
-It is a cheaper plastic that biodegrades in the right circumstances.
+It is a cheaper plastic that biodegrades under the right conditions.